Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 **Condition 3.**

-If we assume the information on a student $v$ to be a measure of how many good graders have marked their matchup it becomes difficult to satisfy this.
+If we assume the information on a student $v$ to be a measure of how many accurate graders have marked their matchup, then it becomes difficult to satisfy this.
 After all, how can we identify the good graders before we've ranked the students?

-If we take the grading skill out of the equation, then we can measure this by the number of times student $v$ appears in $E$.
+If we take the grading skill out of the equation, then we can measure information by the number of times student $v$ appears in $E$.
 Taking this, we can satisfy this condition by constructing $E$ such that each student appears in $E$ a roughly equal amount of times.
 This was handled in section 4.

 There's also the group of students that mark the papers of a select student.
 Let's say player 2 is assigned the matchups: (1,3), (3, 5), (3, 4) and (6, 3).
 In this case, a lot of player 3's matches are concentrated in player 2's hands.
 If player 2 is a poor student then we will not have much useful information to infer player 3's skill.

 If we think of each student as a colour, then we can reformulate this as an edge colouring problem.
-As mentioned earlier edge colouring has been studied a lot in the past, there are many ways to tackle the problem from constraint programing to metaheuristic approaches.
-The method we'll be using is Integer Linear Programming.
+As mentioned earlier edge colouring has been studied extensively in the past.
+There are many ways to tackle the problem from constraint programing to metaheuristic approaches, the method we'll be using is Integer Linear Programming.

 ## The ILP Model for matchup distribution.